Key Takeaways:

 1. Transformance: Best for AI-Native O2C and AR Automation

 Pricing: Module-based pricing tied to users, transaction volume, and AI usage.
-25-30% more affordable than incumbent platforms, with faster onboarding that reduces total project cost.
-Pilots available.
+Pilots run on a slice of your AR data.

 2. FloQast: Best for Mid-Market Close Management